 There are two types of dismissals in Massachusetts dismissals with prejudice and without prejudice.
 If a case is dismissed with prejudice the case cannot be retried.
 If a case is dismissed without prejudice the case may be reopened.
-In some of the more minor cases the Commonwealth may move to dismiss the case upon conditions or payment.
+In some of the more minor cases, the Commonwealth may move to dismiss the case upon conditions or payment.
 The Commonwealth needs to consent to any type of pretrial dismissal.
+In cases of straight dismissals, the charge will appear on the person’s criminal record.

 A guilty file is where the case is placed on file and there is no real sentence other than the conviction.
 A guilty fine is a conviction and a payment of money.